Samoan white-eye

 The Samoan white-eye (Zosterops samoensis) is a species of bird in the family Zosteropidae.
 It is endemic to the island of Savai'i in Samoa.

 Its natural habitats are subtropical or tropical moist montane forests and subtropical or tropical high-altitude shrubland.

 It is threatened by habitat loss.

+In March of 2026, the species was added to a list made by Search for Lost Birds, an organization aimed at rediscovering bird species not seen in the last 10 years or more, along with the Mindoro bleeding-heart (Last seen in 2005), Minahasa shortwing, Vanikoro white-eye, Mindoro imperial pigeon, and the Guadalcanal honeyeater.